Toyin-Bakare/The-Distributed-Systems-Resiliency-Engine/distributed_rate_limiter/README.md

-# Distributed Rate Limiter (Redis + Lua) — Token Bucket + API Middleware
+# Distributed Rate Limiter
+(Redis + Lua) — Token Bucket + API Middleware

-A portfolio-ready **distributed rate limiting** reference implementation designed for real-world API gateways and microservices.
+A **distributed rate limiting** reference implementation designed for real-world API gateways and microservices.
 It provides **consistent enforcement across multiple instances** (pods/VMs) by storing counters/state in **Redis** and using **Lua scripts** for atomic, low-latency decisions.